numbbo/coco-doc/docs/bbob-biobj/functions/source/index.rst

     \section*{Acknowledgments}

 This work was supported by the grant ANR-12-MONU-0009 (NumBBO) of the French National Research Agency.
+We also thank Ilya Loshchilov and Oswin Krause for their initial suggestions on how to extend the ``bbob-biobj`` test suite.

 .. ############################# References #########################################